xdanradu/xdanradu.github.io/_posts/2018-10-08-javascript-first-steps.markdown

 - __JavaScript__ is a programming language that manages the web apps logic.
 It is also used for complex UI components and animation
 - __CSS__ is a language that describes the HTML elements style

 When a web page is loaded in the browser, a __Document Object Model (DOM)__ of the page is constructed.
-JavaScript can access and change all the elements of an HTML document trough the DOM.
+JavaScript can access and change all the elements of an HTML document through the DOM.
 The DOM is a tree object in which the root is the \<html\> element.

 The following application implements a simple counter using two buttons and a display area (increment/decrement):